 Sydney Street Photography

 I think "Street" is easy to start if you live in a city, though obviously less so if you don't.
-You won't have to go out and buy another camera, though a compact one with 28-50mm focal length is preferable.
+You won't have to go out and buy another camera, though a compact one with 28-50mm focal length seems to be the camera of choice.
 There are several cameras sold as street cameras due to their small size and fixed lens.
-I've also seen street photographers using zoom lenses - it's entirely up to you.
-The main thing, as with any genre of photography, is to shoot, and keep shooting.
-Also, read about street photography and view others' work.
+I've tried both, and it seems to be working well with my 24-200mm zoom.
+It's entirely up to you...try both if you have them and see what you like.

 Time of Day